lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 We now need to receive as a parameter the depth attachment.
-We will need also to set up an image barrier to en sure that the shadow stage has finished.
+We will need also to set up an image barrier to be sure that the shadow stage has finished.
 We need to
-ensure that there are no tasks writing to it in the `VK_PIPELINE_STAGE_2_LATE_FRAGMENT_TESTS_BIT` when we reach also that stage to read from it.
+ensure that there are no tasks writing to it in the `VK_PIPELINE_STAGE_2_COLOR_ATTACHMENT_OUTPUT_BIT` when we reach also that stage to read from it.
 We need also
-to bind the the new descriptor set for the cascade shadow map data.
+to bind the new descriptor set for the cascade shadow map data.
 We need to create a new method to write in a buffer cascade shadows map data:

 ```java
 public class LightRender {